parallaxinnovations/PI_build/doc/index.rst

 PI_build Docs
 =============
-This python package contains tools to automatically maintain version info for your other python software packages that you keep in git repositories.
-Tag your projects with names that look like ``vA.B.C``, and `PI_build` can be used to do the rest.
-This package depends primarily on `dulwhich <http://http://www.samba.org/~jelmer/dulwich/>`_, which is used to directly query your software repositories.
+This python package contains tools to automatically maintain version info for python software packages that are kept in git repositories.
+Tag projects with names that look like `vA.B.C`, and `PI_build` can be used to automatically populate version strings elsewhere.
+This package depends primarily on  `dulwhich <http://http://www.samba.org/~jelmer/dulwich/>`_, which is used to directly query software repositories.

 Contents
 ========